baumrock/RockMigrations/readme.md

 # RockMigrations

+    WARNING

+    Use this module at your own risk!

+    It is public as of 2022-04-16 because it ships with github workflows that can be used for easy deployment and need to be publicly accessible.

+    The readme is not finished yet and some concepts might change until I release RockMigrations officially.

+### Module Description

 RockMigrations has an easy API to do all the things you can do in the PW backend via code.
-This means you can fully version control your site or app simply by adding all the necessary fields and templates not via clicking but via writing simple scripts that do that tasks for you.
+This means you can **fully version control your site** or app simply by adding all the necessary fields and templates not via clicking but via writing simple scripts that do that tasks for you.

+The module also contains several helpers that make it extremely easy to implement **fully automated CI/CD pipelines**.

 ## QuickStart